Skip to main content

 D. Extroverted, yet frank & honest

-A SIT solo traveler may seem introverted & silent because so deeply focused, yet her extroverted-self explodes with friendliness when awakened.
+A independent solo traveler may seem introverted & silent because so deeply focused, yet her extroverted-self explodes with friendliness when awakened.

 Jarom, should I force Anecdotes & PIKs into each of these Factor sections OR just in Expanded Factors sections???